tddixon23/QuadGodFitness/ReadMe.md

 - Navigate to the QuadGodFitness directory
 - Type "start st" then tab to auto-populate the script into the command window.
 - Enter to start

+## Useful Bash Commands

+- mvn install -DskipTests
+    - To skip running the tests for a particular project, set the skipTests property to true.

 ## Testing
 Additional instructions for testing the application.